MGX3D/Turntable/README.md

 ![Movement View](/images/motor_assembly.jpg?raw=true "Movement view")

 The belt is tensioned by sliding the tensioner towards the  bearing.
-The tensioner also functions as a vertucal guide for the belt.
+The tensioner also functions as a vertical guide for the belt.

 ![Motor Assembly View](/images/motor_assembly_annotated.jpg?raw=true "Motor assembly")